-In \cite{M1}, we show that the category of full $\cH$-vertex operator algebras is equivalent to the category of generalized full vertex operator algebras with charge structure.
-This is a generalization of the result by Li in chiral case \cite{Li20}.
-In \cite{M1} we used this equivalence to construct a deformation family of full VOAs.
+In \cite{M1}, we showed that the category of full $\cH$-vertex operator algebras is equivalent to the category of generalized full vertex operator algebras with charge structure.
+This is a generalization of Li's result in the chiral case \cite{Li20}.
+In \cite{M1} we used this equivalence to construct deformation families of full VOAs.
 In this paper, we use this for the construction of the spectral flow.
 In this section, we review \cite{M1}.

 Let $H_l,H_r$ be real finite-dimensional vector spaces equipped with non-degenerate symmetric bilinear forms $(-,-)_l:H_l \times H_l \rightarrow \R$ and $(-,-)_l:H_r \times H_r \rightarrow \R$.
 Let $M_{H_l}(0)$ and $M_{H_r}(0)$ be affine Heisenberg vertex algebras associated with $(H_l,(-,-)_l)$ and $(H_r,(-,-)_r)$.
 Set $H=H_l \oplus H_r$ and let $p, \overline{p}:H \rightarrow H$ be the projections onto $H_l$ and $H_r$ and